How we promote effective competition in the interests of consumers.

 There are many ways in which competition can be weakened.
-For example, firms may exploit the difficulties that consumers have making the right choices about often complex services.
+For example, firms may exploit consumers' difficulties in making the right choices about often complex services.

-Healthy competition therefore relies on appropriate levels of consumer protection and integrity within the financial system.
+Healthy competition therefore relies on appropriate levels of consumer protection and integrity in the financial system.
 Consumers need to know they can trust the firms they buy from and are protected if something goes wrong.
-This gives them the confidence to exercise choice and in turn drives firms to compete hard to win their custom.
+This gives them the confidence to exercise choice.
+It also drives firms to compete hard to win their custom.

 When the FCA was created in 2013, we were given an objective to promote effective competition in consumers’ interests in regulated financial services.
+Our competition objective also applies to regulated claims management activity.
 We also have a competition duty.
 Together, this mandate empowers us to identify and address competition problems and requires us to adopt a more pro-competition approach to regulation.
-It also recognises the potential of competition to advance all of our operational objectives.
+The mandate also recognises the potential of competition to advance all our operational objectives.

 Promoting competition – what we do

-We investigate a range of markets, identifying concerns and taking steps to address features which could inhibit effective competition.
-Find out more about our Market Studies and our published guidance on our powers in relation to market studies: FG15/9 – Market studies and market investigation references.
+We investigate a range of markets, identifying concerns and taking steps to address features that could inhibit effective competition.
+Find out more about our Market Studies and our published guidance on our powers regarding market studies: FG15/9 – Market studies and market investigation references.

 Helping consumers get the information they need